Walden-K/Anthill-Calculator/README.md

 # Anthill-Calculator
-Numerically computes the average number of steps for a two-dimensional random walk to reach a boundary.

 This is my solution to the anthill puzzle listed on many of Optiver's job openings.
 The puzzle is stated as follows: